HewlettPackard/python-opsramp/README.md

   knowledge base articles and categories related to this tenant.
   - resources() -> returns a Resources object representing all OpsRamp resources on this Tenant
   - first_response() -> returns an First_Response object representing the Alert First Response Policies of this Tenant
+  - metrics() -> returns the metric values for resources in a client.

 import opsramp.service\_maps